dmenne/breathtestshiny/inst/shiny/include/details.md

 The _Details_ panel displays per-curve fit results.
-To perfom your own statistical analysis, you can download the displayed parameters as Excel file or to the clipboard.
+To perform your own statistical analysis, you can download the displayed parameters as Excel file or to the clipboard.

 ![Details](details.png)